Goolpe/flutter_simple/README.md

-# :rocket: Flutter_simple
+# :rocket: Examples for Flutter widgets on Android and IOS
-### Examples for Flutter widgets on Android and IOS.
-Just clone this repository and start application or click on necessary widget title.
+###  Clone this repository and start Application or just click on necessary widget title.

 :white_square_button: [Navigation](#Navigation)\
 :white_square_button: [Lists](#Lists)\